Skip to content

 But for plant-based eaters, the RDAs are 1.8 times higher.

-Many plant foods (like leafy greens) are very rich in non-heme iron, and there are a few ways to increase the absorption rate, like consuming vitamin C alongside iron-rich plant foods.
+Many plant foods like leafy greens are rich in non-heme iron, and there are ways to increase the absorption rate, like consuming vitamin C alongside iron-rich plant foods.

 • 14.4 mg for men